tnyim/jungletv-afdocs/reference/server/jungletv_pages.md

 # `jungletv:pages` module

-The `jungletv:pages` module allows for serving application pages, which is web content that can be presented as stand-alone pages within the JungleTV website, or as part of the main JungleTV interface, with the help of the [`jungletv:configuration`](./jungletv_configuration.md) module.
+The `jungletv:pages` module allows for serving [application pages](../../manual/pages.md), which is web content that can be presented as stand-alone pages within the JungleTV website, or - with the help of the [`jungletv:configuration`](./jungletv_configuration.md) module - as part of the main JungleTV interface.

 This module is not imported by default.
 To use this module, import it in your server scripts as follows: